pintub/design-patterns/src/main/java/Behavioral/Interpreter/README.md

     - ???
 - **Cons**
     - ???
-- **Comparision with Other Patterns**
+- **Comparison with Other Patterns**
     - Composite Pattern (because of UML diagram)
         - Pattern purpose is different ,one is Structural , other is Behavioral pattern.
 That gives an idea that behavioral pattern solves a particular specific responsibility(instead of generic) issue .
-For example, Interpreter helps interpret a sentence in a language, Observer helps in Nofity-Subscriber problem .
-Interpreter can be thought as a usecase of composite pattern iff all class has `same behavior`
+For example, Interpreter helps interpret a sentence in a language.
+Interpreter can be thought as a use-case of composite pattern iff all class has `same behavior`